 Her main focus of the variety shows is to boost the exposure of Hamilton female vocalists.
 Lori "evens the playing field" and introduces new singers to the line-up.
-For many of the singers, it is the first time playing with a band of the caliber of the Nashville Rejects.
+For many singers, it is their first time playing with a band of the calibre of the Nashville Rejects.

 2015 – Lori records Sweetheart of the Valley at David Baxter's studio, Knob, and Tube.
-Hey Stella is the backing band.
+Hey, Stella is the backing band.
 Guests include guitarist Stephen Miller, pedal steel Steve Wood, vocalists Lisa Winn, and Kara Lea Manovich.
 Master of mastering Nick Blagona (Deep Purple, the Bee Gees, and The Police) adds aural clarity to the mixes.
-Sweetheart of the Valley receives worldwide air-play, topping out at #6 EuroAmericana chart and #8 Roots Music Report.
+Sweetheart of the Valley receives worldwide air-play, topping the #6 EuroAmericana chart and #8 Roots Music Report.

 Recording harmonies for Trouble in the Country: Treasa Levasseur, Terra Lightfoot, Buckshot Bebe, Ginger St. James, Mary Simon, Dottie Cormier, Lena Montecalvo, Mimi Shaw, Rita Chiarelli

-2015 - Lori identifies a need in the community and creates a "Creative Genius Songwriting Workshop" which proves to be both helpful and very popular.
-The workshop's premise is to "write, record, and perform new songs.
+2015 - Lori identifies a need in the community and creates a "Creative Genius Songwriting Workshop" that proves helpful and very popular.
+The workshop aims to "write, record, and perform new songs.
 Because of Lori's vast experience as a writer and performer, the community is naturally drawn to her as a mentor/coach.
 She designs the workshop for novice and experienced writers, booking the studio and the performance space.
 Using local clubs such as The Casbah, AGH Design Annex, and the Mulberry Cafe, over 100 people from Hamilton and surrounding areas take the workshop and discover their "authentic voice as a songwriter."
 Creative Genius Songwriting is an instant hit and is consistently sold out from its inception to the present day.

-2016 - Lori is nominated for 6 Hamilton Music Awards, Polaris Prize longer list.
-She plays at prestigious festivals; Mariposa, Harvest Picnic, and Hamilton Music Awards.
+2016 - Lori is nominated for 6 Hamilton Music Awards and the Polaris Prize longer list.
+She plays at prestigious festivals like Mariposa, Harvest Picnic, and Hamilton Music Awards.